 In Ulster County 65% of people with disabilities are unemployed, which is unacceptable.
-After reviewing many different employment sectors, The Arc of Ulster-Greene decided to create an artisan food production work center within Cornell Creative.
+After reviewing many different employment sectors, The Arc Mid-Hudson decided to create an artisan food production work center within Cornell Creative.
 The companies that are currently partnering with the Cornell Creative Business Center will receive reduced operating costs in return for hiring individuals with a disability.
 The plan is for the businesses to hire one or more employee with a disability and as their business grows so will the need to find larger accommodations.
 This will allow new businesses to move in and then the cycle begins all over again.

 The Cornell Creative Business Center provides nine artisan work sites which includes a shared shipping and receiving warehouse and will allow businesses to have their employees produce, package, label and ship their products.
 The Arc Mid-Hudson carefully chose specific start-up businesses from all over the United States that have proven to show profit in their product, share our vision and are excited to be a part of this unique relationship.
 These companies have invested in Ulster County in hopes to grow their business, increase economic development in the area and promote overall good health in the community.